-To make decisions around the suitability of housing, the OT (hospital, SSOT or both), nursing team and any other relevant professionals should come together to discuss the home visit and clinical reasoning around decision making regarding the suitability of the home.
+To make decisions around the suitability of housing, the OT, nursing team and any other relevant professionals should come together to discuss the home visit and clinical reasoning around decision making regarding the suitability of the home.
 Following this, a lead professional should then discuss the outcome with the family.